-If you or someone you know is experiencing unexpected financial difficulties, please email CCSS Director Devon Moore at firstname.lastname@example.org to learn more about options that are available to help.
+If you or someone you know is experiencing unexpected financial difficulties, please email CCSS Director Talaya LeGette at firstname.lastname@example.org to learn more about options that are available to help.
 Students will receive information and advising particular to their individual situations, including eligibility for CCSS resources and other campus and local resources.
 Below are a few resources to help you get started:

 CCSS partners with Student Support Services and the Office of the Provost to provide resources for students experiencing food insecurity.

-Currently we are able to offer vouchers for Hyde Park Produce, and a local meal kit delivery from Amazing Edibles.
-Both options provide about a week's worth of meals or groceries.
-We can also provide students with a set of 5 meal exchange credits which can be used at Hutch Commons.
+Currently we are able to offer $50 vouchers for Hyde Park Produce which can support about a week's worth of groceries.
+We can also provide students with a set of 5 meal exchange credits which can be used at Hutch Commons or Logan Cafe.